THE UNKNOWN . . . .

 We are now unable to establish when things happen; we only have some ideas of when things happen in relation to when some other things happen.

-All that we can do now is sometimes predict the probability or propensity of the results that will be perceived when an action is taken or a measurement or observation is made.
+All that we can do now is sometimes predict the probability or propensity of the results that will be perceived when an action is taken or a measurement or an observation is made.

 A. Longgrin (1942 – )